The Fast Start Fitness program was created to help dog owners squeeze canine fitness into their busy lives.

 The K9 Fitness Pyramid shows us how the components of fitness build upon each other and provides a general order for working and building fitness in our dogs.
 Exercises are broken down by the category, or categories, of the Pyramid that they support.
 But to get a more specific fitness program that best suits our dog, we need a bit more...

+The Klimb platform is a great dog training tool that we use frequently in canine fitness.
 In this quick video, we show you how to add a yoga mat onto the Klimb for added traction during your canine exercise and fitness sessions.

 Clean off the Klimb to get all of the dog hair, drool, etc off of it.
 Let dry.